skyvers/Aged-care/tutorial/chapter4.md

 </dateTime>
 ```

-Next, modify the `_reviewInfo` view component - open the `_reviewInfo.xml` file to add that attribute in new row.
+Next, modify the `_reviewDetail` view component - open the `_reviewDetail.xml` file to add that attribute in new row.

 ```xml
 <row>